A Comprehensive Survey on Generative Diffusion Models for Structured Data: Data-driven General Tasks

 \section{Data-driven General Tasks}

-In this and subsequent section, we delve into an in-depth review of diffusion-based methodologies for structured data, which are divided into two main categories: data-driven general tasks and domain-specific applications.
+In this and subsequent sections, we delve into an in-depth review of diffusion-based methodologies for structured data, which are divided into two main categories: data-driven general tasks and domain-specific applications.
 For data-driven tasks, we focus on two data modalities: tabular and time series data.
 When it comes to tabular data modelling, we focus on generation and imputation, whilst for time series data, we delve into generation, imputation, and forecasting.
-Concurrently, the domain-specific applications category is subdivided into three applications: Electronic Health Records (EHR), bioelectrical signal processing, and recommendation systems.
+Moving on to the domain-specific applications, we divide them into three categories: electronic health records (EHR), bioelectrical signal processing, and recommendation systems (RecSys).
 For EHR and bioelectrical signal processing, we explore both generation and specific tasks, with forecasting for EHR and enhancement for bioelectrical signal processing.
-A hierarchical table summarising these categories and corresponding works can be found in Table \ref{table:summary}.
-For further detail, including information on the generative modelling framework, specific datasets used in experiments and links to accessible code, please refer to Appendix \ref{appendix:comprehensive}.
+Table \ref{table:summary} presents a quick summary on these categories along with the corresponding works.
+For further details, such as information on the generative modelling framework, specific datasets used in the experiments and links to accessible code, please refer to the Appendix \ref{appendix:comprehensive}.